 Treatment to Manage Invasive Plant Resumes in Eno River

-Herbicide treatment for an infestation of an invasive aquatic plant in the Eno River starts today in Hillsborough and will last through September.
+Herbicide treatment for an infestation of an invasive aquatic plant in the Eno River will begin Monday, May 15, and continue through August.

-The herbicide Sonar Genesis is being applied in a concentration well below limits set by the EPA and is safe for humans, fish and wildlife.
+The herbicide Sonar Genesis is being applied in a concentration well below limits set by the Environmental Protection Agency and is safe for humans, fish and wildlife.
 Property owners adjacent to the treated section of the river have been notified by the Eno River Hydrilla Management Task Force and cautioned regarding the use of river water for irrigation during treatment for the Asiatic plant hydrilla.

-For more information, see the complete news release from the N.C.
-Department of Natural and Cultural Resources.
-Or contact Hillsborough’s stormwater and environmental services manager by email or by phone at 919-296-9621.
+For more information, contact Hillsborough’s stormwater and environmental services manager by email or by phone at 919-296-9621.